-Turnover and profit before tax are compiled from the HSBC Holdings plc consolidated financial statements for the year ended 31 December 2021, which are prepared in accordance with International Financial Reporting Standards ('IFRSs').
-Consolidation adjustments and the elimination of intra-HSBC transactions are shown within the 'Group Accounting Adjustments' section of the report, to bring total turnover and profit before tax in line with that disclosed in the HSBC Holdings plc Annual Report and Accounts 2021.
-Turnover represents 'Net operating income before change in expected credit losses and other credit impairment charges' and excludes dividend payments between group companies.
+Turnover and profit before tax are compiled from the HSBC Holdings plc consolidated financial statements for the year ended 31 December 2024, which are prepared in accordance with International Financial Reporting Standards ('IFRSs').
+Consolidation adjustments and the elimination of intra-HSBC transactions are shown within the 'Group Accounting Adjustments' section of the report.
+Turnover represents 'Net operating income before change in expected credit losses and other credit impairment charges', excluding losses arising on business disposals, impairments of investments in subsidiaries and dividend income (holding companies' Turnover excludes dividends received from subsidiaries, but includes all other dividend income).